waynodiablo/Oystercard/pills/node.md

     $ brew install node

+npm will automatically be installed when you install node.

 > What is `brew`?
 What is it for?
 What other tools do the same thing?

 ## More about Node